Air fryer apple chips are sweet cinnamon sugar healthy snacks that adults and kids love. Fast way to dehydrate apples and enjoy.

 Here is a quick step by step guide but the full printable recipe card is at the bottom of this post as well:

-Core apples, then slice them very thin using a mandolin.
+Core apples, then slice them very thin using a mandolin, like 1/8 inch thick.

 Spray inside of air fryer basket with non stick basket, lay apples inside trying to overlap them the least amount possible.